 Drug and alcohol interventions must have preperation in order to be effective.
 The group of concerned loved ones convenes and discusses what will occur during the intervention.
 A leader is chosen, who is usually someone who is stable, unreactive, and knows the addict well.
 The group discusses what they know for certain about the person’s drug abuse.
 They each develop a list or letter that usually includes how they have been effected by the person’s drug abuse.
 Moreover, how they have seen the addict fall over time, that they want him or her to go to treatment, and what consequences there will be if they do not agree to go.
 They pick a time and place for the intervention, as well as a method to bring the addict to it.

 How Drug and Alcohol Interventions Works

 Interventions begin with finding a reason to have the addict in a certain place at a certain time.
-It is agreed upon by most interventionists that it is better that the addict is caught off-guard, as they are more likely to allow themselves to be vulnerable and honest.
+It’s agreed upon by most interventionists that it’s better that the addict is caught off-guard.
+Therefore, they are more likely to allow themselves to be vulnerable and honest.
 When the addict arrives and finds their family and/or friends all present in one room, they may become angry.
 Many addicts are familiar with interventions, and may know immediately what is happening.